pawanpaudel93/ao-deploy/README.md

 - Support for deployment configuration.
 - Flexible concurrency and retry options for reliable deployments.
 - CLI and API interfaces for versatile usage.
+- Minify or modify the contract before deployment.

 ## Installation

+### Basic Installation

 ### Using npm